 That’s the refrain Sarasota County Emergency Management Chief Ed McCrane repeats every time a tropical cyclone threatens the vulnerable Gulf Coast county.

-If you live in a home in newer subdivision, or at least one that’s been built under current construction guidelines, and have hurricane shutters, you shouldn’t worry about the high winds.
+If you live in a home in a newer subdivision, or at least one that’s been built under current construction guidelines, and have hurricane shutters, you shouldn’t worry about the high winds.
 The storm surge and flooding will be the biggest threat to your home, McCrane said.

 If you’re in a flood zone, you should be prepared to evacuate as a hurricane approaches.
 Check your county’s emergency management website to determine if you fall in an evacuation zone.

-You should also plan to flee the storm if you live in mobile home park or manufactured home.
+You should also plan to flee the storm if you live in a mobile home park or manufactured home.

 For some, it’s just a matter of gassing up the SUV and heading to a hotel in another state if they want to evacuate.
 But what if you don’t have the luxury?